 Even though they are buying the canang, women are still in charge of the daily offerings, and people believe that the sacred meaning and purpose of the regular morning offering remains the same.

-People may ask for free holy water to be brought home when they went to some major temples in Bali.
+It’s pretty common for people to ask for some free holy water to take home after visiting big temples in Bali.
 They also believe that every temple has holy water for a different function.
 Prayer is also spoken when offering the canang sari.
-This ritual represents the element of the earth that give living for humans: water, wind, fire, and earth.
+This ritual represents the elements of the earth that give life to humans: water, wind, fire, and earth.

-The morning offering ritual, the women will wear a sash or a sarong to pay respect for the Gods.
+In the morning offering ritual, the women will wear a sash or a sarong to pay respect to the Gods.
 Likewise, when they make the canang sari.

 You will find some canang sari-making classes in Ubud.
-If you stay with us in Villa rumah lotus or one of our villas in Ubud or villas in Saba, you can ask directly our villa butler or our reservation team at Red Lotus Bali property, and they will be happy to serve you.
-The next time you visit Bali, don’t forget to experience the local culture while enjoying your holiday!
+If you stay with us in Villa Rumah Lotus or one of our Luxury villas in Ubud or Best rent villas for families, you can ask our villa butler or our reservation team at Ubud Villas Rental, and they will be happy to serve you.
+The next time you visit Bali, don’t forget to experience the local culture while enjoying your holiday in Bali!